Late-blooming magnetars: awakening as long period transients after a dormant cooling epoch: Magnetothermal evolution

+Within minutes after birth, nuclei in the outer layers of a neutron star freeze and form a solid crust \citep{yakovlev2004,potekhin2015}.
+Relativistic electrons within the crust carry a current that advects field lines through the Hall effect, generating small-scale structures that are especially susceptible to Ohmic dissipation \citep{mpm15,deh23_MT,dva23}.
+As hydrodynamical timescales are much shorter than either of these processes, the dynamics in the crust are well-described by the `electron-MHD' induction equation,

-where $\eta$ is the magnetic diffusivity and $\Rm$ is the key plasma parameter -- analogue to the magnetic Reynolds number in resistive magnetohydrodynamics -- that dictates the evolutionary track.
+In the above, $\eta$ is the magnetic diffusivity and $\Rm$ is the key plasma parameter -- analogue to the magnetic Reynolds number in resistive magnetohydrodynamics -- that dictates the evolutionary track.
 It is defined as the ratio between Ohmic ($\tau_{\Omega}$) and Hall ($\tau_{\rm H}$) timescales, viz.

 for magnetic length-scale $L$, speed of light $c$, elementary charge $e$, and electron number-density $n_{e}$.
-Relativistic corrections are implicitly accounted for in equation~\eqref{eq: induction equation} via the gradient operator.
-Only when $\Rm \gtrsim 10^{2}$ do Hall-related phenomena -- where magnetic energy transfers between small and large scales -- operate \cite{vigano2021,deh25}.
-These nonlinear cascades induce stress by driving flux waves that drift into malleable regions of the outer crust.
+Note that the \emph{ratio} of timescales is independent of $L$.

+Only when $\Rm \gtrsim 10^{2}$ do Hall-related phenomena -- where magnetic energy transfers between small and large scales -- operate \citep{pdv25,deh25}.
+This, combined with the fact that both the thermal and electrical diffusivities depend on the temperature and field strength, necessitates a coupled magnetothermal evolution.
+We solve the relevant heat-diffusion equation together with \eqref{eq: induction equation}, adopting the standard \citep{yakovlev2004,potekhin2015,deh23b} approach where the temperature at the crust-envelope boundary, $T_b$, is matched to a stationary envelope assuming radiative equilibrium.
+This links the thermal profile at the edge of the computational domain to the surface temperature, $T_s$, which determines the outgoing blackbody emission.
+The $T_s$-$T_b$ relation, which depends primarily on the average opacity and local gravity \citep{Gudmund83}, serves as an outer boundary condition for $T(t,\boldsymbol{x})$.
+Technical details on the evolution scheme can be found in Appendix~\ref{sec:numerics}.

+Several evolutionary pathways can lead to neutron stars with magnetic fields that are significantly stronger in the crust \citep{tf16,barr22,brans25} or even absent entirely \citep{lan25,lan24b} from the core.
+For such stars (i.e., those called CC in this paper), core-field evolution is irrelevant, and the above equations fully describe the system given a background stellar model.
+Throughout this paper, we adopt the BSk24 equation of state \citep{pearson2018} for a `canonical' star with a mass of $M = 1.4 M_{\odot}$, radius $R = 12.426$~km, and crustal thickness of $0.86$~km.